General Camp Questions:

 Can my High Adventure Camper ride the Calleva buses?

 No. Parents are responsible for dropping off and picking up students before and after the the trip.
 Details depend upon the trip, so please visit the various web pages.

 Calleva provides all transportation and logistical needs once the trip has started.

 We ask that campers do not bring cell phones or other electronics on our High Adventure trips.
 If we need to communicate with you, High Adventure staff carry cell phones, and our office will be in regular contact with them throughout the week.

 Questions about Calleva:

-- Calleva is a 501(c)(3) educational non-profit, offering summer camp, school field trips, and programs for other youth and adult groups.
-We’re known for our unique, mobile summer camp programs.
+Calleva is a 501(c)(3) educational non-profit, offering summer camp, school field trips, and programs for other youth and adult groups.
 Our campers visit the best, most beautiful wilderness areas in our region.
-In addition, we use two Calleva locations for some of our activities:
+In addition, we use four locations as meet-ups for our activities:

 - Outings for groups, businesses, and schools.